dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters

+43. 10/03/22:
+ -  need to fix data coming in for charting so mousemove works correctly; reformating data structure

 42. 10/02/22:
  - Added complex tooltip - not currently working due to mousemove issue
 Re: new plan below - already switched to bar chart.
 Add tooltip and then look into Hacktoberfest